 Effective November 2018, the School signed a non-cancelable 60-month lease agreement for copier equipment that requires monthly payments of \$2,975 ending in November 2023.
+Effective November 2023, the School renewed with the vendor for a non-cancelable 60-month lease agreement for copier equipment that requires monthly payments of \$2,249 ending in November 2028.
 These monthly payments are subject to an annual maximum increase of 10%.
-Lease expense for the year ended June 30, 2022 was \$35,700.
-Future minimum operating lease payments (assuming non-cancellation) are as follows:
+Lease expense for the year ended June 30, 2024 was \$29,142.

+Future minimum operating lease payments are as follows: